d12frosted/elpa-mirror/gnu/bbdb-readme.txt

 ===========================================

 BBDB can interface with various mail user agents (MUAs).
-These include Rmail, Gnus, VM, MH-E, Mu4e, Wanderlust, Message and Mail mode.
+These include Rmail, Gnus, VM, MH-E, Mu4e, Notmuch, Wanderlust, Message and Mail mode.
 This lets you

  - display the BBDB records for the sender and/or recipients of a message you are viewing